cilium/cilium/Documentation/contributing/development/dev_setup.rst

     60670      Disabled      267        container:id.client           fd02::c0a8:210b:0:ecfe   10.11.167.158   not-ready

-Running ``cilium endpoint get`` for one of the endpoints will provide a description of known state about it, which includes BPF verification logs.
+Running ``cilium endpoint get`` for one of the endpoints will provide a description of known state about it, which includes eBPF verification logs.

-The files under ``/var/run/cilium/state`` provide context about how the BPF datapath is managed and set up.
-The .h files describe specific configurations used for BPF program compilation.
-The numbered directories describe endpoint-specific state, including header configuration files and BPF binaries.
+The files under ``/var/run/cilium/state`` provide context about how the eBPF datapath is managed and set up.
+The .h files describe specific configurations used for eBPF program compilation.
+The numbered directories describe endpoint-specific state, including header configuration files and eBPF binaries.

-Current BPF map state for particular programs is held under ``/sys/fs/bpf/``, and the `bpf-map <https://github.com/cilium/bpf-map>`_ utility can be useful for debugging what is going on inside them, for example:
+Current eBPF map state for particular programs is held under ``/sys/fs/bpf/``, and the `bpf-map <https://github.com/cilium/bpf-map>`_ utility can be useful for debugging what is going on inside them, for example: